mongodb-labs/drivers-atlas-testing/docs/source/technical-design.rst

 Technical Design: Testing Drivers Against Atlas Planned Maintenance
 ===================================================================

+.. attention:: This document is **not** updated regularly.
+It's only purpose is to provide the reader with information about design choices and decisions made during the conception and initial implementation of the ``astrolabe`` framework.
+For up-to-date information on how to use ``astrolabe``, please see the :ref:`integration-guide`.

 :Title: Testing Drivers against Atlas Planned Maintenance
 :Author: Prashant Mital
 :Lead: Matt Broadstone